-A Radio-equipped Ambulance IN the majority of hospitals and nursing homer, wireless sets are already installed, but an advance on this has been made by the No. 44 (Acton and Hammersmith) Division, St. John Ambulance Brigade, which, under the command of Superintendent T. S. Appleton, has had installed in their Vauxhall 27 h.p. ambulance, a standard Philco single unit car radio receiver with built-in loudspeaker in the driver's cabin, and an extra loudspeaker installed inside the ambulance.
+A Radio-equipped Ambulance

+N the majority of hospitals and nursing homes, wireless sets are already installed, homes, wireless sets are already installed, but an advance on this has been made by the No. 44 (Acton and Hammersmith) Division, St. John Ambulance Brigade, which, under the command of Superintendent T. S. Appleton, has had installed in their Vauxhall 27 h.p. ambulance, a standard Philos single unit car radio standard Phileo single unit car radio receiver with built-in lou-lspeaker in the driver's cabin, and an extra loudspeaker installed inside the ambulance.
 This is shown in the top left of the accompanying illustration, Fig. 2, and has a special switch to enable it to be controlled from inside the ambulance.

-'The radio is an endeavour to relieve the monotony of convalescent patients when conveying them on long journeys, and it will also provide relaxation for the driver and attendants during the many hours of waiting necessary in their sphere of activities.
-In cases of national emergency, ambulances so equipped will prove most useful.
-The expense of the initialiation has been met by Sergeant J. R. Appleton, and three of his colleagues of the 44th Division Transport Section.
+The radio is an endeavour to relieve the monotony of convalescent patients when ambulances so equipped will prove most useful.
+The expense of the installation has been met by Sergeant J. R. Appleton, and three of his colleagues of the 44th Division Transport Section.

 It is interesting to note that Superin-